 In 2012, 'I, Mannahatta' and 'I, Kaaterskill' were featured in Wides’s survey at the Hudson River Museum.
 The show was accompanied by an 100-page catalogue.
 The exhibition also included her photographs commissioned by the museum exploring Westchester’s suburban areas, a hinge between Wides’s urban and rural work.
 In these photographs, dialogues between mind and matter, reality and myth, and representation and abstraction are present, as in Wides’s eariier work.

-Susan Wides’s new work, 'Hello, the Forest,' expands on the nature of sensory experience and its relation to the natural world.
-'Hello, the Forest' proposes a renewal of vision—one that emphasizes being out-in-the-world over being captive to a device.
-Wides’s innovative lenswork is an experimental adjustment of a living organism, the eye, to its surroundings, and it makes manifest our imperiled relationship with the natural world.
-'Hello, the Forest' considers how life does not merely go on in an environment, but because of it, through active interaction.
-At Steven Holl’s ‘T’ Space, this work is on view, in union with the light, space and inside/outside dialogue of the gallery’s architecture.
+Susan Wides’s new work, 'this—seasons,' expands on the nature of sensory experience and its relation to the natural world. 'this—seasons' proposes a renewal of vision—one that emphasizes being out-in-the-world over being captive to a device.
+Wides’s innovative lenswork is an experimental adjustment of a living organism, the eye, to its surroundings, and it makes manifest our imperiled relationship with the natural world. 'this—seasons' considers how life does not merely go on in an environment, but because of it, through active interaction.
+At Steven Holl’s ‘T’ Space, this work was in union with the light, space and inside/outside dialogue of the gallery’s architecture.

 Since 2010, Wides has served as the Director and Curator of ‘T’ Space.
 ‘T’ Space’s mission is the cross-inspiration of visual art, poetry, music and architecture in union with our deep connection with the natural landscape.
 Wides is fortunate to be able to work with artists who continue to inspire her practice, including Ai Weiwei, Terry Winters, Polly Apfelbaum, Carolee Schneemann, Richard Artschwager, Martin Puryear, Richard Tuttle, and Mei-mei Berssenbrugge.